ACTIVITIES AND ADVENTURES IN OUR AREA:

 4th Weekend in July

-Spend a day at beautiful Rathtrevor beach, marveling at these amazing sand sculptures – they can’t really be called sandcastles because you won’t believe what people can build out of sand.
+Spend a day at beautiful Rathtrevor beach, marveling at these amazing sand sculptures - they can't really be called sandcastles because you won't believe what people can build out of sand.
 This world class competition draws sculptors and visitors from all over the globe, and the festival offers entertainment, food and fun for the kids.
-The competition itself lasts for 16 hours over 3 days – best to go on the Sunday to view the final entries.
+The sculptors have 24 hours over 3 days - it's best to go on the Sunday to view the final entries.
 The sculptures remain in place for three weeks following the competition, and admission to the venue is by donation.

 DAY TOURS TO THE NORTH: